Bicycling Tour France: Normandy & Brittany | VBT Bicycling Vacations Skip to Main Content

 • City information

-After a delicious included breakfast at your hotel, you are free to explore the estate of Versailles on your own with our included passport ticket, beginning with the Estate of Trianon and the gardens, and finishing with a timed-entry to visit the palace later in the afternoon.
-Additionally, use our included city information packet to guide your discoveries of the city of Versailles.
+After an included breakfast at your hotel, you are free to explore the Estate of Versailles on your own using our provided Passport ticket.
+We recommend beginning with the Estate of Trianon and the gardens, followed by your timed-entry visit to the Palace later in the afternoon.
+You can also use our included city information packet to guide your discoveries in the city of Versailles.

 Included Meals: Breakfast